gaurangss25/hello-world/README.md

 ' a short description' my first repository just for purely exploratory puroses

 what is up
-exploring statistics and data
-what is up
+I am a PhD student at RPI and solving SDEs numerically is fun!